Non-linear visco-elasto-plastic rheology of a viscous vertex model: Discussion

 Finally, while there are several papers studying the \emph{linear} vertex model rheology, or that focus on the elastic behavior only, here we discussed the full active, non-linear visco-elasto-plastic rheology of the vertex model.

 In our mean-field rheological model, the apparent vertex model viscosity on long times results from two effects: First, a larger shear rate leads to larger steady-state cell shape $Q_s$, and thus a larger elastic stress $\tilde\sigma_\mathrm{el}$ (cf.\ Eq.~\eqref{eq:sigma Q}).
 This is the only mechanism that created an effective viscosity in some past work \cite{Merkel2014b,Duclut2021,Duclut2022}.
-Yet, in our paper, where we explicitly account for internal friction, we also account for an explicit viscosity $\eta$ (cf.\ Eq.~\eqref{eq:sigma Q v}).
+Yet, additionally, here we explicitly include internal friction in the vertex model, and in our mean-field description we account for an explicit viscosity $\eta$ (cf.\ Eq.~\eqref{eq:sigma Q v}).
 A key result of our work is that this viscosity strongly depends on whether the system shears visco-elastically due to cell shape changes, or visco-plastically due to cell rearrangements.
 In the latter case, the viscosity is three times as large as in the former.
 We suspect that the additional shear stress is created by the relaxation of cell shapes right after the occurrence of T1 transitions.

 Our work further illustrates that the vertex model rheology strongly depends on the type of vertex model dynamics used.
-For instance, studies with a dynamics purely based by line tension fluctuations showed a linear relation between shear stress and cell shape at least up until $Q\approx 0.4$ \cite{Merkel2014b,Duclut2021}, while we find a non-linear elastic stress already for these values.
-Moreover, in these studies the fluctuations created a very different yielding behavior, with linear $R(Q)$ for large fluctuation amplitudes, while we observe exponential relations $R(Q)$ that also depend on the shear rate $\tilde{v}$.
+For instance, in studies where dynamics was created only by line tension fluctuations, a very different yielding behavior was observed, with linear $R(Q)$ for large fluctuation amplitudes \cite{Merkel2014b,Duclut2021}, corresponding to a vertex model behavior as a Maxwell liquid.
+Meanwhile, we observe exponential relations $R(Q)$ that also depend on the shear rate $\tilde{v}$, reflecting visco-plastic yielding of the vertex model in the absence of fluctuations.